tacticdemonic/sb-logger-extension/CLV_IMPLEMENTATION_COMPLETE.md

 **Status**: Ready for testing

 ## Summary
-Complete implementation of Closing Line Value (CLV) tracking using the OddsHarvester API with player props support.
+Complete implementation of Closing Line Value (CLV) tracking using a CSV-based approach for football CLV (football-data.co.uk) and The Odds API for player props.

 ---